WizardPlatypus/more-wool-dying/README.md

 where W stands for wool and D stand for dye.

-The dye must be surronded by the wool of the same color.
-Redying wool into it's own color is not supported.
+The dye can be surronded by wool of any color, except redying wool into it's own color is not supported.

 # License